crgimenes/crgimenes/README.md

 - 📝 I regularly write articles on my [personal blog](https://crg.eti.br) about programming, technology, and more.
 - 💼 Currently working on exciting projects involving Go, C, and C++.
-- 🌱 Always learning and experimenting with new tools and frameworks.
 - ⚡ Fun fact: I'm a terminal enthusiast and enjoy tinkering with cli software.
+- 🎨 I'm also interested in generative art and creative coding.

 ## 🔧 Languages & Tools